STAR-Tsinghua/RDCN-Simulator/README.md

 # Efficient-routing-in-reconfigurable-DCNs

-It is a simulator about reconfigurable data center networks.
+It is a simulator of reconfigurable data center networks.